Blue Badge Abuse and Disability Harassment: What To Do If You Are Attacked

 If Somebody Starts Filming You

-This seems to be happening more and more lately, especially with social media culture encouraging people to publicly “expose” others.
+It feels like this is happening more and more these days, doesn't it?
+Especially with social media culture encouraging people to "expose" others publicly.

-If possible, move towards a public area with other people nearby.
+If it's possible, head towards a public spot where other people are around.

 If You Feel Physically Unsafe